SpinOsijek/bluetooth-serial/README.md

 Begins the discovery of nearby <a href="#devices">devices</a> and resolves with them once discovery is finished.
 There may only be one discovery process at a time.
+On Android API &gt;= 30 requires SCAN and FINE_LOCATION <a href="#permissions">permissions</a>.
+You can declare in your manifest that scanning for <a href="#devices">devices</a> is not used to derive the user's location.
+In that case, you may also add the following into your capacitor.config.ts to indicate that the plugin should not require FINE_LOCATION:

 **Returns:** <code>Promise&lt;<a href="#devices">devices</a>&gt;</code>